wjyoumans/Inertia/README.md

 Features marked with an asterisk have their basic implementation done but need work on additional functions, arithmetic, conversion, etc.

+If there is a feature that is missing that would be beneficial to you don't hesitate to open an issue.

 - [x] arbitrary precision integers
 - [x] rational numbers
 - [ ] \*real numbers